11 Guiding Tips on How to Design a Sign for Your Business Like a Pro

-- Carefully consider the prime location and positioning of your sign.
-Will it be hanging or on the ground, wrapped on a vehicle or displayed on a storefront?
+- Carefully consider the prime location and positioning of your signs.
+Will they be hanging from the ceiling or monument signs on the ground, signs wrapped on a vehicle or trade show displays set up at corporate events?

 - If you choose to hang it, the maximum length of your sign should be ~20 feet to optimize viewing distance in public areas with a lot of infrastructures.